 Look for detergents without colorings or scents that can cause itching.

-This may be true even if you have been using the same brand for many years!
+This may be true even if you have used the same brand for years!

 Drier leaves are also a notorious cause of itching in winter.

 Stay away from dry leaves or use a mark made from a sheet of paper instead of a sheet of composite fibers.

 Red skin therapy is becoming a popular alternative to traditional skin care products.

 It is a natural, safe and effective treatment in a wide range of clinical research.